IIIF/api/source/api/annex/notes/editors.md

 ### 2.4 Community Review

 New versions of specifications at or above 1.0 must be reviewed at an open meeting, to which the community is invited.
 These meetings will be announced on [IIIF-Discuss][iiif-discuss], [IIIF-Announce][iiif-announce] and other relevant community email lists.
 Such meetings must occur at least once per year, and should occur twice.
-The specifications will be frozen for two weeks prior to all review meetings, and this review period will be announced to the same lists as above.
+The specifications will be frozen for at least two weeks prior to all review meetings, and this review period will be announced to the same lists as above.

 Proposed revisions to specifications must reference a change log as a means to help the community review the changes.
 This change log should differentiate between backwards compatible changes and breaking changes, and provide a brief summary of each change.
 See the [Image API 2.0 Change Log][image-20-changelog] for an example.